 Like this simple-but-gorgeous black siding house from amandaciurdar, Swedish homes are understated in the very best way.
 They're also often designed to withstand the elements, whether that means keeping the cold out or the heat in.
 That's why we've rounded up even more gush-worthy Scandinavian homes you're sure to love.Continue to 2 of 17 below.

 02 of 17

 Scandinavian architecture as we now know it took off in the 1950s in Denmark, Finland, Iceland, Norway, and Sweden.
-Stark contrasts, like this black and white home as seen on odetothings's Instagram page, are common in Nordic design.
+Stark contrasts, such as this black-and-white home as seen on odetothings' Instagram page, are common in Nordic design.
 This architectural style is all about minimalism, but that doesn't mean you can't have a little fun with neutral colors.
-We love this sleek black siding when paired with a bright beam that really makes it pop.Continue to 3 of 17 below.
+We love this sleek black siding when paired with a bright beam that makes it pop.Continue to 3 of 17 below.

 03 of 17

 Another key element of Scandinavian exteriors is the use of nature in the design.
 This unique wooden home seen on ArchDaily looks like it's almost a part of the forest it sits in.
 Many Nordic architectural styles work to merge the home with the outside world, making you feel like you're never separated from nature.
 This cozy cabin looks incredibly spacious inside thanks to its strategic windows and siding.Continue to 4 of 17 below.

 The lack of daylight for much of the year means Scandinavian homes embrace natural light when they have it.
 We love this wide-windowed home from HQ Room—it's located in Argentina, but embraces everything we love about Nordic exteriors.
 The huge paneled windows and the natural wood siding allow it to blend seamlessly into the surrounding trees.Continue to 5 of 17 below.